pitje/poop/README.md

 poop
 ====

-default repo, full of bits
+default repo, (soon to be) full of bits